theodi/chef-envbuilder/README.md

         }
       }
     }

 which will change just this value in the output.
-If you have multiple application environments, either explicitly set node["ENV"] or make sure your node.chef\_environment matches your the id of the data bag item.
+If you have multiple application environments, either explicitly set `node["ENV"]` or make sure your `node.chef_environment` matches the id of the data bag item.

-We also have some configurable attributes now:
+We also have some configurable attributes:

     default["envbuilder"]["base_dir"] = "/home/env"
     default["envbuilder"]["filename"] = "env"